 If you have any questions or want to make an appointment with our award-winning, best internist NYC and primary care physicians in Midtown or Upper East Side, please call Manhattan Primary Care doctors.

 We tailor insomnia sleep disorders treatments to meet your specific needs.
 For example, if the underlying causes are anxiety and depression, primary care physicians in New York may prescribe anti-anxiety or antidepressant medications.
 Your doctor prescribes medications to help you sleep as needed.
 Your doctor will decide on the best treatment for you.

 Sleep Apnea and Teeth Grinding and Clenching Treatment

-More serious forms of sleep apnea can require a device called a Continuous Positive Airway Pressure machine and which consists of a mask that you wear during sleep and which pumps pressurized air into your airway, helping to hold it open.
+More severe forms of sleep apnea can require a device called a Continuous Positive Airway Pressure machine and which consists of a mask that you wear during sleep and which pumps pressurized air into your airway, helping to hold it open.

 Restless Leg Syndrome

 Get into the habit of having a regular nighttime routine and limit your use of electronic devices before bedtime.
 If you must use a phone, laptop, or e-book reader, use a blue light filter to reduce the disruption to your sleep patterns.
-Limit your caffeine intake during late afternoon or evening and decrease tobacco and alcohol use.
+Limit your caffeine intake during the late afternoon or evening and decrease tobacco and alcohol use.
 Before bedtime, eat a smaller, low carbohydrate meal.
-It is important to make sure you go to sleep and awaken at the same time each day as this can improve your sleep quality significantly, even though it may be tempting to sleep in at weekends.
+It is vital to make sure you go to sleep and awaken at the same time each day as this can improve your sleep quality significantly, even though it may be tempting to sleep in at weekends.